zhufamily/PooledServiceClientFactory/README.md

 The main class should be initialized with a valid Dynamics 365 connection string, and a capacity that satisfy normal work load.\
 We assume at the peak time, you might need four times of normal work load, certainly please change that for your situation.\
 If resource is running low and we are within peak capacity limit.
 We will increase number or resources in the pool to 50% of the original capacity, for sure you can adjust that based on your need as well.\
-Every 30 minutes, we will check to see if pool is running at a high resource count, while resource usage is low.
+Every 5 minutes, we will check to see if pool is running at a high resource count, while resource usage is low.
 If so, we will scale back 50% of the original capacity.
+On the other end, we will increase the capacity by 50% of the original if resources are running low.
+Again, you can change that for your own situation; for us, this is NOT a real-time system, so 5 minutes is (far) more than enough.
 ## Sample usage
 In program.cs, conduct a CDI like following.
 ```
-services.AddSingleton<IPooledServiceClientFactory>(new PooledServiceClientFactory(YOUR_CRM_CONNECTION_STRING, YOUR_INIT_CAPACITY));
+services.AddSingleton<IPooledServiceClientFactory>(PooledServiceClientFactory.CreatePooledServiceClientFactory(YOUR_CRM_CONNECTION_STRING, YOUR_INIT_CAPACITY));
 ```
 Where-ever you need a scoped instance, insert codes like following, assuming you have done CDI for your class.
 ```